nanorepublica/site/about.md

 title: About
 ---

-Hi, I am Software Engineer/Developer currently working for Ocado Technology.
+Hi, I am Software Engineer/Developer currently working for Founders4Schools.

 However, I am always open to new opportunities in small to medium sized companies in the Cambridge area.
-Ideally these are not related to finance or hedgefunds, but offer the prospect to tackle interesting problems giving me the opportunity to expand my skill set while benefiting society along the way.
+Ideally these are not related to finance or hedge-funds, but offer the prospect to tackle interesting problems giving me the opportunity to expand my skill set while benefiting society along the way.

 I have a keen interest in artificial intelligence/multi-agent systems, computer vision, machine learning, robotics & UI/UX.

-Day-to-day I mainly use Python, Puppet, Bash & Javascript/HTML/CSS but I am always open to trying new languages & tools hence I am currently teaching myself Java/Android.
+Day-to-day I mainly use Python in particular the Django web framework, Bash & Javascript/HTML/CSS but I am always open to trying new languages & tools hence I am currently teaching myself Java/Android.
+I do have a fairly deep knowledge of Puppet as well as some experience with Ruby and C/C++

 ## Qualifications